Then Barbara Met Alan: Production

 The project had the working titles of Piss on Pity and later Independence Day?
 How Disabled Rights Were Won.
 During his MacTaggart Lecture at the Edinburgh TV Festival, Thorne said this was the first time he had a budget comparable to regular television drama for a disability-centered project.
-Concerning production difficulties in general, this lecture referenced a forthcoming report by Screen Skills written by four writers including Jack Thorne and Genevieve Barr, and it debated the ideas behind a forthcoming campaign of the same name, Underlying Heath Conditions, concerning TV and disabled people.
+Concerning production difficulties in general, this lecture referenced a forthcoming report by Screen Skills written by four writers including Jack Thorne and Genevieve Barr, and it debated the ideas behind a forthcoming campaign of the same name, Underlying Health Conditions, concerning TV and disabled people.

 The production prioritized disabled talent and visibility, including 17 disabled actors, 55 disabled supporting actors and 50% senior editorial team representation, in addition to extra help from disability groups as consultants and co-ordinators.
 Lisicki was also involved in the production, providing archival materials and historical consultancy.

 Historical alterations

 Some historical events and people depicted were altered for dramatic purposes.
 These include: